 PNT measurements from STL are intended to be used for a variety of applications:

-- providing position and precision timing, independent of all Global Navigation Satellite Systems (GNSS)
+- providing position and precision timing that is resilient to regional outages of Global Navigation Satellite Systems (GNSS)

 - aiding GNSS acquisition

 - augmenting GNSS measurements when not enough GNSS satellites are in view

 The STL system allows a receiver to decode the signal and perform precise Doppler and range measurements at attenuation levels that penetrate into GNSS-challenged environments.
 The strength and fidelity of the signal are sufficient to allow it to pass through structures and other occlusions, providing coverage in deep indoor and urban canyon environments.